opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Replication.md

 SMA_DBReplicationCreatePushSubscriptionOnPublisher.sql from a Windows command file called SMA_DBReplicationCreatePushSubscriptionOnPublisher.cmd.
 This job creates the push subscription on the publisher server.
-By default this job\'s frequency is set to Do Not Schedule because the Pull subscription is enabled by default.
+By default this job's frequency is set to Do Not Schedule because the Pull subscription is enabled by default.
 To use a Push subscription, set this job to a Release build status and change the Pull subscription jobs to Do Not